-The temple were erected on a Greek cross plan, 26 meters long, 11 meters wide and 8 meters high, made of oak and larch wood.
+The church was built on a small island in the Hron River, on a Greek cross plan, 26 meters long, 11 meters wide and 8 meters high, made of oak and larch wood.
 The frame structure refers to the half-timbered buildings popular in Germany, but unlike them, the spaces between the struts remain free, and the walls are filled with boards.
 The external walls are divided by horizontal lines covered with shingle cornices, between which there are 30 small, evenly spaced windows.
 Five entrances lead inside.
 The church is covered with a steep, shingled roof, and the entire interior is covered with boarding.
 Thanks to the amphitheatric position of the benches also on three choirs, the small interior has seating for 1,100 people.

 Website wikipedia.org, Kościół artykularny w Hronseku.